Velvet (VELVET) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Velvet Historical Price

-According to the latest data gathered on Velvet live price page, the current price of Velvet is 0.20216USD.
+According to the latest data gathered on Velvet live price page, the current price of Velvet is 0.21194USD.
 The circulating supply of Velvet(VELVET) is

 In the past 24 hours, Velvet has shown a price movement of